Laurie J. Gmyrek

 The Artistry

-Featuring original Wildfowl Sculpture, Stained Glass,
+Featuring original Wildfowl Sculpture, and Bronzes by

 Laurie J. McNeil.